DTS-STN/CDP-Lessons-Learned/Power BI Firewall Blocker.md

 |--|--|
 |![error_refreshing_from_desktop](assets/images/refresh_error.PNG)|![databricks_error_refreshing_from_desktop](assets/images/databricks_refresh_error.PNG)|

 After the report has been uploaded on Power BI Report Server, it requires you to set credentials for each data sources on Data Sources Page to enable scheduled data refresh.
 Synapse allows for Windows and Basic authentication however, none of those methods work with ESDC email and password.
 Whereas Databricks does not show up in the list of data sources even if the report is connected to it.

 ![error_refreshing_from_server](assets/images/refresh-error-report-server.png)

+Currently, you can only refresh data in Synapse and Databricks from Power BI Desktop but, not from Power BI Report Server.
+This is because Power BI Report Server can only be accessed from ESDC machine connected to VPN or from the VDI.

 ## Debugging Options